 As employees of The University of Texas at Austin it is our responsibility to ensure that vendors are paid correctly, are easily able to identify the payment, are paid in a timely manner and in accordance with various laws, guidelines, rules, procedures, etc. The following information will assist in executing those responsibilities.

 To ensure that the correct vendor UT EID is selected, verify the FEIN or SSN of the payee.
 The name and address attached to the vendor's UT EID must match the "Remit To" information, as specified on the invoice, bill, or other payment request from the payee/vendor.

 The Goods/Service Received Dates Beg: End: fields must be the date(s) the material was accepted or the services were performed.
 This date (or these dates) must also be clearly indicated on the invoice with an appropriate signature (not initials).
+Also acceptable is the received date (with appropriate signature) on the bills of lading, or packing slips, that come with ordered items instead of the invoice.
 In some instances, the receipt information is recorded in an electronic receiving report or in a printed copy of email with digital certificate or signature.

 Invoice Receive Date

 The Invoice Received Date: field is the date that the correct invoice/bill/payment request was first received by the paying department (mailed, faxed, hand delivered).
 This date must be clearly indicated on the invoice/bill/payment request.

 Requested Payment Date